 The Year 9 and Year 10 German programs follow a sequential pathway building on the foundations established in Year 8 German.
-The course prepares students for both pre-tertiary German and German extension in Years 11 or 12.
-Students will normally have completed Year 8 German before attempting this course.
+The course prepares students for both TCE pretertiary German and the IB Diploma German B course in Years 11 and 12.